trace4eu/qtsp-gateway/README.md

 - generate a timestamp token given a data
 - verify a timestamp token from the original data

+The application is already deployed in the Trace4eu dev environment.
-Swagger file can be accessed [here](https://api-dev.trace4eu.eu/trace4eu/tsa-client/swagger-ui/index.html)
+Swagger file can be accessed: https://api-dev.trace4eu.eu/trace4eu/tsa-client/swagger-ui/index.html#/.
+The openapi file descriptor is also available: https://api-dev.trace4eu.eu/trace4eu/tsa-client/v3/api-docs

 ### How to get an access token